EE-institute/demo/process.md

 - Current standards: DEMO-SL, GO(-)SL

 ## Change request process
+This process is inspired by and loosely based on (https://www.forumstandaardisatie.nl/sites/default/files/BFS/3-lijsten/standaarden-aanmelden/toetsen/Toetsingsprocedure-en-criteria-22_0.pdf)

 1. **Submission.**
   The submitter defines the desired change through an issue ticket on [this Github](https://github.com/EE-institute/demo/issues), stating at least:
     - The parts that are impacted by the change (GOSL, syntax, aspects, visuals, examples, other)